RowdyData/rowdydata.github.io/_docs/0-iati-15-min.slides/index.md

 ---
 title: "0 to IATI in 15 minutes"
 name: 0-iati-15-min.slides
+description: >
-description: "Quick introduction into the basics of producing an IATI file"
+  Quick introduction into the basics of IATI, and what you will encounter when starting to produce IATI data.
 fa-icon: fa-desktop
 layout: slides
 transition: convex